balderdashy/sails-docs/reference/cli/sailsgenerate.md

 # Generate api/controllers/FooController.coffee
 ```

-Thats it, now you can write your code using Coffeescript!
+That's it, now you can write your code using Coffeescript!

 <docmeta name="displayName" value="sails generate">